mikerenfro/openhpc-beyond-the-install-guide/notes/Making a login node.md

 Connection closed by 172.16.0.2 port 22
 ```

-which makes this currently the opposite of a login node.
+which makes this currently the opposite of a login node for normal users.
 This is caused by the `pam_slurm.so` entry at the end of `/etc/pam.d/sshd`, which is invaluable on a normal compute node, but not on a login node.
 On the SMS, you can also do a `diff -u /etc/pam.d/sshd /opt/ohpc/admin/images/rocky9.4/etc/pam.d/sshd` to see that the `pam_slurm.so` is the only difference between the two files.